NoahPeeters/noahpeeters.de/content/cv.md

 title: "CV"
 ---

-Electrical engineering and computer science student from Germany.
+Data science student and iOS Developer from Germany.
 Currently working as an iOS Developer.
 Interested in sustainability.

 ## Contact